-- Functionality of the unit: make sure that everything is in working condition and suits your needs!
+Make sure that everything is in working condition and suits your needs!
 Open the cabinets, turn on the faucets, open and close the windows, make sure the door locks are in good condition.
 Take measurements to be sure all your furniture will fit.
 Check out the appliances and laundry facilities.

-- Existing damage: take photos of any existing damage, such as broken tiles or blinds, stains on the carpet, nicks in the walls.
+Take photos of any existing damage, such as broken tiles or blinds, stains on the carpet, nicks in the walls.
 These things should be listed in the rental agreement, so you don’t get charged on when you move out.

-- Included items: be sure you know exactly what’s included in your monthly rent payment.
+Be sure you know exactly what’s included in your monthly rent payment.
 Ask about utilities, cable, laundry, and parking.
 Surprise expenses could put a strain on your budget.

-- Alterations to the unit: if you love to decorate, check with the landlord to see what he will allow.
+If you love to decorate, check with the landlord to see what he will allow.
 If you start painting walls or pounding nails without permission, it could be considered “damage,” resulting in the cancellation of your lease, or the loss of your damage deposit.

-- Pet allowance: if you own a pet, be sure to ask if pets are allowed, and if so, what type.
+If you own a pet, be sure to ask if pets are allowed, and if so, what type.
 Many places have a restriction on the size and type of pets allowed, if any.
 Don’t be tempted to sneak in a pet, or you could be facing the cancellation of your lease.
 Or worse, you may have to give up your beloved pet.

-- Commuting distance: you may have moved out to the suburbs to save $100 a month in rent, but that extra distance could cost an extra $200 in gas to drive downtown to work.
+You may have moved out to the suburbs to save $100 a month in rent, but that extra distance could cost an extra $200 in gas to drive downtown to work.
 Be sure you consider commuting, amenities, and other cost-of-living items before committing to a year-long lease.

-- Termination clause: what if you have to move before your lease is up?
+What if you have to move before your lease is up?
 Maybe you’ll find a new job in another city, get married, or have the opportunity to buy a home.
 Make sure you know what sort of penalty you’ll be required to pay, and if that’s something you can live with.
 If you just want to move out at the end of the lease term, what sort of notice do you need to provide?